This is How The Toyota Production System Creates Operational Excellence

 Leveling the workload is important whether or not you run with Pull technology.
-In a Pull system there are technologies that level out the load so that the system will continuously flow most optimally.
+In a Pull system, there are technologies that level out the load so that the system will continuously flow most optimally.
 Alternatively, a Push system is designed to manage an uneven load.
 You pay for that Push system’s inefficiencies in excess inventory and other ways.

 Respect Your Suppliers by Challenging and Supporting Them

 Since Suppliers support your organization with products or services, they need to operate at the same performance levels you require for internal operations.
-If their products or services quality exceeds your operational requirements, then there is no problem.
+If their products or service quality exceeds your operational requirements, then there is no problem.
 If they don’t, there could be a big problem, and it’s your problem.
 Because it’s your problem it’s your responsibility to work with your Suppliers and support their effort to meet your requirements.
-You have done what’s needed in your organization to achieve excellence, use that same expertise to support Suppliers in their organizations.
+You have done what’s needed in your organization to achieve excellence, and use that same expertise to support Suppliers in their organizations.

 Full Guaranteed Employment

 Full employment has a risk.
 If your operations experience excessive cost overruns sometimes it’s just easiest to lay off people.
-That is the risk, and it is a risk on management.
+That is the risk, and it is a risk to management.
 An anomaly occurs here because poor management may lead to layoffs.
 If management was not visionary enough, or operationally efficient enough to not run the business in such a poor manner, shouldn’t management be laid off also?

-Document and Display all Process Activities
+Standardize, Document, and Display all Process Activities

 Use Consensus to Solve Problems, Implement Rapidly

 Problems will always occur.
 The important thing is how you reply to them.
-This best practice problem resolution philosophy requires a consensus opinion on how to solve the problem, and then produces rapid action to actually solve the problem.
+This best practice problem resolution philosophy requires a consensus opinion on how to solve the problem and then produces rapid action to actually solve the problem.

 Develop Exceptional People That Follow Your Philosophy